 - Museum number

-Fragment of an offering spoon, often referred to as a toilet spoon or cosmetic-dish, made from bone; most likely in the form of a hand holding a mussel-shaped scoop with the wrist forming the base of the spoon handle; only lower part preserved.
+Fragment of an offering spoon, often referred to as a toilet spoon or cosmetic-dish, made from bone (or jet?); most likely in the form of a hand holding a mussel-shaped scoop with the wrist forming the base of the spoon handle; only lower part preserved.

 - Production date